Coenophila subrosea: Description

 R. subrosea Stph. (= rhomboidea Stph. nec Esp.)
 (7 i).
 Forewing rufous grey, dusted with pale grey; stigmata large, pale grey; the cell rufous or red-brown; the claviform obsolete; hindwing greyish ochreous, with diffusely darker border; fringe ochreous.
 Typical subrosea Stph. occurred formerly within a restricted area in the fens of Britain, but is now extinct.
 The form subcoerulea Stgr.
 (7 k) which is bluer grey, is found in Sweden, Prussia, Russia and in Amurland.
 Larva reddish grey, with paler lines;the spiracular line brighter yellow; food plants Myrica, Gale' and Salix.

-The larvae feed on Betula nana, Myrica gale, Calluna vulgaris, Vaccinium uliginosum, Andromeda polifolia and Ledum palustre.
+The moth is univoltine, flies July and August and comes to light.